melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 ### Retrieve employees in Finance or Sales
 My team then needed to perform a different security update on machines for employees in the Sales and Finance departments.

-I used filters in SQL to create a query that identifies all employees in the Sales or Finance departments.
+I used the equals `=` operator and the `OR` operator in SQL to create a query that identifies all employees in the Sales or Finance departments.

-(The department of the employee is found in the department column, which contains values that include Sales and Finance.)
+The department of the employee is found in the department column, which contains values that include Sales and Finance.

-Describe your query and how it works.
+I used the equals `=` operator to exclusively filter for employees found in the Sales or Finance department only.

+I used the `OR` operator becuase I wanted to filter for employee machines that could be found in either department.
+The `OR` operator specifies that either condition can be met.

+💡 As mentioned previously: When using the `OR` operator, each condition must be specified in full speparately.
+This can be seen in pink in the image below where the two conditions both concern the department column.

+The image below highlights the equals `=` operator and `OR` operator in green, and the department column where our SQL query is focused on both Sales and Finance in blue.

 <img src="" width="600" />